 As with all historical sites, it’s essential to be respectful during your visit.
 The Beijing Ancient Observatory is a significant cultural heritage site, and visitors should take care not to touch the instruments or climb on any structures outside of designated areas.
 By following these guidelines, you help preserve the site for future generations.

-While the Beijing Ancient Observatory is a destination in itself, there are several other attractions nearby that you might want to explore during your visit.
+While the Beijing Ancient Observatory is a destination in itself, there are several other attractions nearby that you might want to explore during your visit for a city walk.

 Ritan Park